-During Play mode, pressing any of the buttons described below, takes you to List mode.
-List mode enables you to scroll through the list of menus and tracks on the iPod[®].
+During Play mode, pressing any of the buttons described below, will bring up List mode.
+List mode enables scrolling through the list of menus and tracks on the iPod®.

 - TUNE control knob: The TUNE control knob functions in a similar manner as the scroll wheel on the iPod®. - Turning it clockwise (forward) and counterclockwise (backward) scrolls through the lists, displaying the track detail on the radio display.
-Once you have the track to be played highlighted on the radio display, press the TUNE control knob to select and start playing the track.
+Once the track to be played is highlighted on the radio display, press the TUNE control knob to select and start playing the track.
 Turning the TUNE control knob fast will scroll through the list faster.
-During fast scroll, you may notice a slight delay in updating the information on the radio display.
+During fast scroll, a slight delay in updating the information on the radio display may be noticed.

 - During all List modes, the iPod® displays all lists in "wrap-around" mode.
 So if the track is at the bottom of the list, just turn the wheel backwards (counter-clockwise) to get to the track faster.

-- In List mode, the radio PRESET Buttons are used as shortcuts to the following lists on the iPod[®].
+- In List mode, the radio PRESET buttons are used as shortcuts to the following lists on the iPod®.

 - Preset 1 Playlists

 - Preset 2 Artists

 - Preset 3 Albums

 - Preset 4 Genres

 - Preset 5 Audiobooks

 - Preset 6 Podcasts

-- Pressing a PRESET button will display the current list on the top line and the first item in that list on the second line.

-- To Exit List mode without selecting a track, press the same PRESET button again to go back to Play mode - LIST button: The LIST button will display the top level menu of the iPod[®].
-Turn the TUNE control knob to list the top-menu item you wish to select and press the TUNE control knob.
-This will display the next sub-menu list item on the iPod® then you can follow the same steps to go to the desired track in that list.
+- Pressing a PRESET button will display the current list on the top line and the first item in that list on the second line. - To Exit List mode without selecting a track, press the same PRESET button again to go back to Play mode - LIST button: The LIST button will display the top level menu of the iPod®.
+Turn the TUNE control knob. to list the top-menu item to be selected and press the TUNE control knob.
+This will display the next submenu list item on the iPod® then follow the same steps to go to the desired track in that list.
 Not all iPod® sub-menu levels are available on this system. - MUSIC TYPE button: The MUSIC TYPE button is another shortcut button to the genre listing on your iPod®.